Scalable Learning from Probability Measures with Mean Measure Quantization: Numerical experiments

-Additionally, we visualize the projections of the data on the first components of PCA in Figures \ref{fig:cyto_pca_lot} and \ref{fig:cyto_pca_kme} of the Appendix \ref{appendixC}.
-In these figures, it is clear that the representations stabilize when $K\geq 32$.
-This shows that our $K$-quantization step gives good results even for small values of $K$.
-We also observe that the mean-measure quantization and the quantization of each measure yield similar results.
+Additionally, after computing the LOT embeddings of the quantized measures, we perform a 2-component PCA on the embedded measures and observe the projections of the data in Figure \ref{fig:2d_pca_cytometry}.
+It is clear that the representations stabilize when $K\geq 50$ and that large values of $K$ are not necessary.